rladstaetter/LogoRRR/README.md

 ## Configuring GraalVM native-image

 `gluonfx-maven-plugin` helps to configure GraalVM compilation by providing a command which creates a configuration for `native-image` by analysing the runtime behavior of an application.
-Just issue following maven command on your command line:
+Navigate to the `./dist/dist-win/binary-win/` or `./dist/dist-osx/binary-osx/` subdirectory and enter following
+command:

     mvn gluonfx:runagent